Colusa County considering allowing hemp cultivation

-Colusa County officials are considering establishing an ordinance to allow the cultivation of industrial hemp in 2020.
+Colusa County officials are considering establishing an ordinance to allow the cultivation of industrial hemp starting this year.

 The federal government removed hemp from its list of prohibited Schedule I drugs with the passing of the Agricultural Improvement Act of 2018.
 However, the county had an ordinance on the books prohibiting the cultivation of cannabis and hemp.